maxtaylordavies/feedback-DT/README.md

 # feedback-DT

 This repository houses all the code for our paper '*Is Feedback All You Need?
-Leveraging Natural Language Feedback in Goal-Conditioned Reinforcement Learning*', as well as ongoing work developing the project further.
-If you use any of the code for your sown work, please cite the paper as
+Leveraging Natural Language Feedback in Goal-Conditioned Reinforcement Learning*', as well as ongoing work developing the project further (for the specific version of the code matching the workshop paper, see the `neurips2023_gcrl` branch).
+If you use any of the code for your own work, please cite the paper as
 ```
 citation
 ```